oariel/sftp-integration/README.md

 # SFTP Export Integration Guide
 ## Setting Up SFTP Export Integration

 The SFTP integration allows licensed customers to receive daily, per-facility raw predictions in json format.
-The payload also includes a base URL for downloading the PDF report that requires an additional an additional API key (token) which can be generated using the [Developer Toolkit Integration](https://github.com/saivaai/api-integration).
+The payload also includes a base URL for downloading the PDF report that requires an additional an additional API token (key) which can be generated using the [Developer Toolkit Integration](https://github.com/saivaai/api-integration).

 In order to set up the integration, navigate to the `Integrations` section of MySAIVA located at [app.saiva.ai](https://app.saiva.ai "app.saiva.ai").
 > Note: You must be an Org Administrator in order to access this function